w011e/zmk-xiao-flex/README.md

 - Use preset actions to automatically create firmware that can be flashed on the keyboard.

 ## Contributions
 - Contributions and improvements are welcome!
-Feel free to fork this repository and create pull requests.
+Feel free to fork and use it for your keyboard.
 - Let me know if you need support :)

 Happy typing